sblisesivdin/aestimo/development.md

 Aestimo is aimed to be both educational and research tool.
 For educational purposes, it must be easy to understand.
 For research, it must have some point of computational correctness and sensitivity.

-If you are looking for a motto for project (we do not have any) or a sentence that explain aestimo, it will be the “The less you have, the more creative you are”

-Therefore, we must try the best with minimum code addition.
-With python, it is impossible to do anything with big add-ons like numpy, pylab,…etc… but this is something else.
 The aestimo code itself must be minimalist and easy to read.
 For example: We can use input files in two ways:

 * With writing a huge parser, which parses input file line by line and make it usable
 * Or make input file as python file, so you can only import to use.

 So, our choice must be the latter one.

-Not everybody can code in object-oriented way, so start with the known way :) We can discuss it in maillist.
-Use comments in code as many as possible.
-Learn to use git.
-Push your changes and make us review it.
-Before begin

 Before beginning to code, there some references that you may interested in: